Production and Staging deployments

 Using multiple pipelines for deployments

 Having a single pipeline that deals with all deployment environments can work great with a small team.
-As an organization grows and the pipeline is getting additional steps, it becomes very hard to use pipeline conditionals to enable/disable specific steps.
+As an organization grows, and more steps are added to the pipeline, it becomes very hard to use conditions to enable/disable specific steps in pipelines.

 In our example we will create two pipelines:

-- The “staging” pipeline performs linting and security scans in the source code before creating the docker image
+1. The “staging” pipeline performs linting and security scans in the source code before creating the Docker image

-- The “production” pipeline is running integration tests after the creation of the Docker image.
+2. The “production” pipeline runs integration tests after the creation of the Docker image

 Here is how the staging pipeline looks: